Brought to you by MSD

 Sick child

-The illness usually starts with one to two days of fever, aches and pains and feeling out of sorts.2,3
+The illness usually starts with two to three days of fever, aches and pains and feeling out of sorts.3

 Chickenpox rash